markusritschel/cookiecutter-pysci-project/README.md

 ### Using the Makefile
 The Makefile in the project directory provides some default routines like cleanup, testing, installing requirements etc.
 <br>
-Even though for many people using make seems to be a bit old-fashioned, I would recommend you making use of `make`'s great capability of dealing with dependencies.
+Even though for many people using make seems to be a bit old-fashioned, I would recommend you making use of Make's great capability of dealing with dependencies.
 This is in particular useful if, for example, the first step in your data-processing pipeline takes a long time to process your raw data and generate the interim product.
 We would like
 <br>